 Unless you are a true water lover, you may be getting some extra, unneeded calories through sweetened soft drinks, sodas, iced tea, coffee, juice, and energy, and sports drinks.
 In fact, sugary drinks are the number one source of added sugars in our diet.
 Try to increase your water intake gradually by drinking water instead of juice and regular soda.
 If you drink whole milk, try changing to 2% milk.
 It has less fat than whole milk.
 Once you get used to 2% milk, try 1% or fat-free (skim) milk.
 This will help you reduce the amount of fat and calories you take in each day.

 7. Control your blood pressure

 About 25% of people with Type 1 diabetes and 80% of people with Type 2 diabetes have high blood pressure.
-Even a small reduction in the sodium in your diet can improve your heart health and reduce blood pressure by about 5 to 6 mm Hg if you have high blood pressure.
+Even a small reduction of sodium in your diet can improve your heart health and reduce blood pressure by about 5 to 6 mm Hg if you have high blood pressure.
 The effect of sodium intake on blood pressure varies among groups of people.
 In general, limit sodium to 2,300 milligrams (mg) a day or less.
 However, a lower sodium intake — 1,500 mg a day or less — is ideal for most adults.

 Most people can also manage their blood pressure readings with regular exercise, a balanced diet, and by keeping a healthy weight.
 In some cases, you might need medication prescribed by your doctor.

 8. Get regular check-ups